Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Application: Estimation of extremal coefficients

 \subsubsection{Asymptotic normality of the plug-in estimator}

-We use the functional central limit theorems Corollary \ref{coro:fclt-ratio} and Theorem \ref{thm:fclt-ratio-rank} to show that estimators with minimal asymptotic variance can be obtained by plugging-in consistent estimators of the optimal weight vectors.
+We use the functional central limit theorems Cor.~\ref{coro:fclt-ratio} and Thm.~\ref{thm:fclt-ratio-rank} to show that estimators with minimal asymptotic variance can be obtained by plugging-in consistent estimators of the optimal weight vectors.

 The variance minimizing vector $\bm v^*_I$ can be estimated by taking the minimum of the empirical counterpart of $f^{(I)}$: